I really struggled how to teach the

 four of the gangs were on islands.
 I asked them of ways to get

 from one island to another.
-The students came up with using
+The students ca up with using

 boats, bridges and tunnels.
-I drew some of these to show how
+I drew so of these to show how

 the islands were connected.
 After a while I asked them what